HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Multiple, cutaneously or extracutaneously localised primary carcinomas (especially adenocarcinomas of the gastrointestinal tract, spinocellular carcinoma of the skin) as well as synchronously or metachronously occurring benign and malignant tumours of the sebaceous glands and basal cell carcinomas.
-However, sebaceous gland carcinomas are less aggressive than spontaneously occurring sebaceous gland carcinomas.
+Multiple, cutaneous or extracutaneous, primary carcinomas (mainly adenocarcinomas of the gastrointestinal tract, spinocellular carcinoma of the skin) as well as synchronously or metachronously occurring benign and malignant sebaceous gland tumors(sebaceous gland adenomas, sebaceomas, sebaceous gland carcinomas) and basal cell carcinomas.
+However, emerging sebaceous gland carcinomas behave less aggressively than spontaneously occurring sebaceous gland carcinomas.

 HistologyThis section has been translated automatically.